-Rating agencies could downgrade HIIG's financial strength ratings
+Rating agencies could downgrade Skyward Specialty's financial strength ratings

 Ratings have become an increasingly important factor in establishing the competitive position of insurance companies.
-HIIG's insurance companies are rated by A.M.
+Skyward Specialty's insurance companies are rated by A.M.
 Best Company, Inc. ("A.M.
 Best").
 The financial strength ratings reflect the rating agencies' opinions of an insurance company's and insurance holding company's financial strength, operating performance, strategic position and ability to meet its obligations to policyholders and are not evaluations directed to investors.
 In addition, some organizations have internal requirements mandating that they transact only with insurance companies that have a specified rating level or higher.
-HIIG's ratings are subject to periodic review by A.M.
+Skyward Specialty's ratings are subject to periodic review by A.M.
 Best, and the continuation of those ratings at current levels cannot be assured.
-If HIIG's ratings are reduced from their current levels, it could significantly impede HIIG's ability to raise capital, borrow money, compete for high quality business and, thus, its business, financial position and results of operations could be adversely affected.
+If Skyward Specialty's ratings are reduced from their current levels, it could significantly impede Skyward Specialty's ability to raise capital, borrow money, compete for high quality business and, thus, its business, financial position and results of operations could be adversely affected.

-HIIG may require additional capital or funds in the future
+Skyward Specialty may require additional capital or funds in the future

-HIIG's future capital and liquidity requirements depend on many factors, including its ability to write new business successfully, to establish premium rates and loss and loss adjustment expenses adequacy, and to maintain its current credit facilities.
-HIIG may need to raise additional funds through financings or curtail its growth and reduce its assets.
-Any equity or debt financing, if available at all in periods of stress and volatility in the financial markets, may be on terms that are not favourable to HIIG.
-If HIIG cannot obtain adequate capital or funds for liquidity on favourable terms or at all, HIIG's business, results of operations and liquidity could be adversely affected.
-HIIG may also be pre-empted from making acquisitions.
+Skyward Specialty's future capital and liquidity requirements depend on many factors, including its ability to write new business successfully, to establish premium rates and loss and loss adjustment expenses, reserve adequacy, and to maintain its current credit facilities.
+Skyward Specialty may need to raise additional funds through financings or curtail its growth and reduce its assets.
+Any equity or debt financing, if available at all in periods of stress and volatility in the financial markets, may be on terms that are not favourable to Skyward Specialty.
+If Skyward Specialty cannot obtain adequate capital or funds for liquidity on favourable terms or at all, Skyward Specialty's business, results of operations and liquidity could be adversely affected.
+Skyward Specialty may also be pre-empted from making acquisitions.

-HIIG's strategy of acquiring other companies and underwriting teams for growth may not succeed
+Skyward Specialty's strategy of acquiring other companies and underwriting teams for growth may not succeed

-HIIG's strategy for growth includes growing through acquisitions of insurance industry related companies.
-This strategy presents risks that could have a material adverse effect on HIIG's business and financial performance, including: (a) the diversion of management's attention; (b) HIIG's ability to integrate the operations and personnel of the acquired companies; (c) the contingent and latent risks associated with the past operations of, and other unanticipated problems arising in, the acquired companies; (d) the need to expand management, administration and operational systems; and (e) increased competition for suitable acquisition opportunities and qualified employees.
+Skyward Specialty's strategy for growth includes growing through acquisitions of insurance industry related companies.
+This strategy presents risks that could have a material adverse effect on Skyward Specialty's business and financial performance, including: (a) the diversion of management's attention; (b) Skyward Specialty's ability to integrate the operations and personnel of the acquired companies; (c) the contingent and latent risks associated with the past operations of, and other unanticipated problems arising in, the acquired companies; (d) the need to expand management, administration and operational systems; and (e) increased competition for suitable acquisition opportunities and qualified employees.

-HIIG cannot predict whether it will be able to find suitable acquisition targets, nor can it predict whether it would be able to acquire these additional companies on terms favourable to HIIG or if it will be able to successfully integrate the acquired operations into its business.
-HIIG does not know if it will realize any anticipated benefits of completed acquisitions or if there will be substantial unanticipated costs associated with new acquisitions.
-In addition, future acquisitions by HIIG may result in potentially dilutive issuances of its equity securities, the incurrence of additional debt, and/or the recognition of potential impairment of goodwill and other intangible assets.
-Each of these factors could materially adversely affect HIIG's financial position and results of operations.
+Skyward Specialty cannot predict whether it will be able to find suitable acquisition targets, nor can it predict whether it would be able to acquire these additional companies on terms favourable to Skyward Specialty or if it will be able to successfully integrate the acquired operations into its business.
+Skyward Specialty does not know if it will realize any anticipated benefits of completed acquisitions or if there will be substantial unanticipated costs associated with new acquisitions.
+In addition, future acquisitions by Skyward Specialty may result in potentially dilutive issuances of its equity securities, the incurrence of additional debt, and/or the recognition of potential impairment of goodwill and other intangible assets.
+Each of these factors could materially adversely affect Skyward Specialty's financial position and results of operations.